 - along the outer edges of the deck,

 - against the house.

-The most universal layout out of these three is along the outer edges.
+The universal layout out of these three is along the outer edges.
 It works for small and large decks as well as for attached and detached.
-Such placed outdoor grill station doesn’t take a lot of space.
+Such a placed outdoor grill station doesn’t take a lot of space.

 Against the house might seem the most obvious choice (for decks attached to the house), as it takes a small amount of space and doesn’t block the view.
-Unfortunately, very often it requires range hood installation (aka additional $1,000 in your budget).
+Unfortunately, very often, it requires range hood installation (aka additional $1,000 in your budget).

 Outdoor grill station on a porch

 Locating an outdoor grill station on a porch can be a bit challenging.
 As, on average, the space is pretty narrow, an outdoor grill station can be located on the side of the porch’s shorter outer edge.